Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

 model.save(save_model_path)
 ```

-I ended up training the original model an additional three times.
+I ended up training the original model an additional five times.
 Each time I built on the previously trained model.
 I used the same trouble spot training data for all three runs.
 For some reason, the network had significant difficulty learning this step.
 The location I am referring to is the curve right after the dirt road.
 However, despite its intransigence, it finally learned to stay on the road during this section - but just barely.
-My final model is the zTrainSeq03.h5 in the trained_models_sequence directory.
+My final model is the zTrainAlmostPerfect5.h5 in the trained_models_sequence directory.

 **A note on training and validation loss**